Luca Congi

-Luca Congi (born June 15, 1983) is a former professional Canadian football punter/placekicker.
-He was drafted 12th overall by the Saskatchewan Roughriders in the 2006 CFL Draft.
+Luca Congi (born June 15, 1983) is a Canadian former professional football punter/placekicker.
+He was drafted 12th overall by the Saskatchewan Roughriders in the 2006 CFL draft.
 He played CIS football at Simon Fraser University for the Simon Fraser Clan.

 Professional career

 Saskatchewan Roughriders

 Congi was drafted out of college by Saskatchewan (12th overall) in 2006, and he won the position of punter/placekicker in training camp.
 He replaced the Roughriders longtime franchise kicker Paul McCallum, who left Saskatchewan to join the BC Lions as a free agent in 2006.
+Congi won a Grey Cup with Saskatchewan in 2007.
 After the 2007 season, Congi was no longer the primary punter for Saskatchewan, with that role going to Jamie Boreham followed by Louie Sakoda in 2010.
 Instead, he handled all of Saskatchewan's placekicking duties.
 He was released following the 2011 season after Congi spent most of that season recuperating from injury while Christopher Milo filled in for him and ultimately replaced him.

-His unorthodox kicking habit has been noticed by many sportscasters.
-When he kicks the ball for a field goal, he does not look at where it is going, but instead looks at the ground only to look up when the ball is through the uprights.
+His unorthodox kicking habit was noticed by many sportscasters.
+When he kicked the ball for a field goal, he did not look at where it is going, but instead looked at the ground only to look up when the ball is through the uprights.